 Ultimately, you need to know what you’re comfortable with.
 Not sure what car you want?
 Do your car research online using our free service, GrooveCar!

-Once you find a car you like, text or call Auto Advisor Kevin Dunn at (617) 592-6468 or email him at kevin@CuAutoadvisor.com.
-Our Advisor can eliminate showroom and lot visits, high pressure sales tactics and an expensive trip to the dealership finance office.
+Once you find a car you like, text or call one of our Auto Advisors!
+They are here to help you (for FREE) and they can eliminate showroom and lot visits, high pressure sales tactics and an expensive trip to the dealership finance office.

-Always remember to get preapproved for your auto loan and know what you’re able to afford before you step on a lot or talk to a salesperson.
-Merrimack Valley Credit Union is a trusted lender and can often compete with or offer a better rate than a dealership can.
+It’s smart to know what price range fits best with your budget before you step on a car lot or talk to a salesperson.
+Save time and know exactly where you stand by getting preapproved for your auto loan in advance!
+Merrimack Valley Credit Union and Bridgewater Credit Union are trusted lenders and can often compete with (or offer a better rate than) a dealership!

 - Get preapproved for your auto loan in the Merrimack Valley area